beechnut/transition-memo/transition-memo.md

 # Further on the Right Path

-The office of New Urban Mechanics was a brilliant first step in civic technology by Mayor Menino, and it can be refreshed and expanded under the Walsh administration.
+The office of New Urban Mechanics was an innovating first step in civic technology by Mayor Menino, and it can be refreshed and expanded under the Walsh administration.

 ---

 ##  Keep
 ### New Urban Mechanics

-The Mayor’s Office of New Urban Mechanics was a pioneering step in civic technology; Boston was highlighted in one of the first sessions at the Code for America summit in October 2013, and is considered a national leader in civic technology and engagement.
+The Mayor’s Office of New Urban Mechanics was a pioneering step in civic technology.
+Boston was highlighted in one of the first sessions at the Code for America summit in October 2013, and is considered a national leader in civic technology and engagement.
 It can continue to be so.

 ### Chris Osgood & Nigel Jacob

 Chris and Nigel have demonstrated exceptional leadership and innovation, [piloting state-of-the-art civic technology projects][c&n].
+They are widely respected in by parntering organizations and facilitate productive collaborations effortlessly.
 Keeping Chris and Nigel will maintain consistency in leadership and allow the program to flourish without transitional thrashing.

 Chris and Nigel are advisors to [Code for Boston][cfb], the Boston brigade of [Code for America][cfa].
 They also advise the [MetroBoston DataCommon][mbdc], the regional data-sharing program implemented by the [Metropolitan Area Planning Council][mapc].